Markets Mixed After US Inflation Data, China Figures Give Boost - UrduPoint

 Hong Kong, Sydney, Wellington, London, Paris and Frankfurt were closed for Easter.

-Gold hit a record high of $2,265.73, according to Bloomberg News, extending the year's rally fuelled by US central bank hints at an easing of credit conditions.
+Gold hit a record high of $2,265.73, according to Bloomberg News, extending the year's rally fueled by US central bank hints at an easing of credit conditions.

 It is also being supported by its attraction as a safe haven in times of turmoil, with geopolitical tensions growing.